 Students for whom one of the above circumstances applies must have their proposed program of study approved by the senior associate dean to ensure timely completion of the required core curriculum.
 Only designated sections of required core curriculum courses are open to upper-class students.
 You must secure prior permission to register for these courses.
 Please speak with the Registrar to obtain the section, course, and registration numbers for these courses.
 Permission to defer taking a required course when it is next given may be granted only by the senior associate dean.

 Students who delay complying with these requirements may be closed out of their preferred sections of upperclass and required courses.
 Students who do not register for a required course that they must complete may be dropped from one of their elective courses and reassigned to a section in the required course.

-As detailed more fully in the Student Handbook, a candidate for a J.D. degree must complete four requirements:
+A candidate for a J.D. degree must complete four requirements: